BioPP/testnh/README.md

 needed libraries are [bpp-core](https://github.com/BioPP/bpp-core), [bpp-seq](https://github.com/BioPP/bpp-seq),
 [bpp-phyl](https://github.com/BioPP/bpp-phyl).
+-->

-For compiling the programs yourself, from the downloaded sources or from the git repository, please follow the instructions from old [testnh](https://github.com/BioPP/bppsuite) and up to date [mapnh](https://pbil.univ-lyon1.fr/bpp-doc/testnh/testnh.html).
+For compiling the programs yourself, from the downloaded sources or from the git repository, please follow the instructions from [bppsuite] (https://github.com/BioPP/bppsuite#readme) and up to date [mapnh](https://pbil.univ-lyon1.fr/bpp-doc/testnh/testnh.html).